avish2004/Chatbot_Test/README.md

 Sometimes you may need to reload the window for changes to take effect.
 You can do this by typing Reload Window in the command palette and selecting it.

 # Or try creating a virtual environment

+Any inputs from the community will be appreciated.